Indiana University Maurer School of Law—Bloomington: LLM & Other Law Programs

-We offer both the standard LLM (24 credit hours) and the LLM with Thesis (30 credit hours) degree options.
-The standard LLM is a flexible program that allows you to concentrate on the areas of law most important to you while also ensuring that you receive a solid grounding in American law.
-We offer select courses for LLM students that provide a foundation for understanding the US legal system.
+We offer the standard LLM degree (24 credit hours), the LLM with Thesis (30 credit hours), and the LLM with English for Law Two-Year Program (36 credit hours).
+The standard LLM degree is a flexible program that allows you to concentrate on the areas of law most important to you while also ensuring that you receive a solid grounding in American law.
 You may pursue a broad range of topics or concentrate your study in one particular area of law.

-Students in the standard LLM program spend two semesters at the law school and complete 24 credit hours.
-Students take approximately 12 credits each semester.
+Students in the standard LLM degree program usually spend two semesters at the law school completing approximately 12 credits each semester.
 For students who prefer to spend more time in the US, or who need a reduced course load, the program can also be completed in three semesters.
-Our required courses, Introduction to American Law and Legal Discourse and Writing, will provide you with the foundation necessary for success in an American law school.
-For your remaining courses, you play an active role in designing a customized program that meets your specific needs with the help of your academic advisor.
+Our required courses, Introduction to American Law and Legal Discourse and Writing, provide the foundation necessary for success in an American law school.
+For your remaining courses, you can design a program that meets your specific needs with the help of your academic advisor.

-Successful applicants will have received their legal training outside the United States, with either a first degree in law or a strong undergraduate concentration in legal coursework.
+Successful LLM program applicants will have received their legal training outside the United States, with either a first degree in law or a strong undergraduate concentration in legal coursework.
 Applicants who have a postgraduate degree in law, but an undergraduate degree in another subject, will also be considered.
-Together with a first degree in law, the Indiana Law LLM degree can help international students qualify to sit for the bar exam in New York; Washington, DC; California; and several other states.
+Together with a first degree in law, the Indiana Law LLM degree can help international students qualify to sit for the bar exam in New York, Washington, DC, California, and several other states.

-Applicants without a law degree or legal background should consider the MCL degree, designed specifically for students wanting a good understanding of the American legal system but who haven’t studied law in their home countries.
+Applicants without a first degree in law or legal background should consider the MCL degree program, designed specifically for students wanting a good understanding of the American legal system but who haven’t studied law in their home countries.